Access my training

 This course covers everything relating to FGM over four informative modules.

-From the basics through to referring someone you suspect is a victim of abuse, this Safeguarding Adults (Levels 1 and 2) bundle has it all.
+Do you know what to do if you suspect someone is a victim of abuse?
+If you’re working with vulnerable adults, it’s important that you’re able to spot the signs.
+The right actions could save a life.
+From the basics through to referring someone you suspect is a victim of abuse to ensure they receive the right care, this Safeguarding Adults (Levels 1 and 2) course bundle has it all.

 Develop your knowledge of gangs and youth violence with this comprehensive e-learning course.